 Hormonal effects on the cardiovascular system.

-Problem Description: Cardiovascular disease is highly prevalent in the population and represent the main cause of death.
-Hypertension and chronic renal failure are important risk factors in the development of cardiovascular disease with a complex evolution.
+Cardiovascular disease is highly prevalent in the population and represents the main cause of death.
+Hypertension and chronic renal failure are important risk factors of cardiovascular disease.
 Cardiovascular damage is modulated by several hormones that act on cells of the cardiovascular system.
 The research at our laboratory addresses the pathophysiological mechanisms involved in the development of cardiovascular disease in hypertension and chronic renal failure, with particular attention to the actions of hormones.
-We combine basic studies in experimental models (cell, tissue, experimental animals) and clinical studies.
-We use a pathophysiologic approach, with molecular tools, cellular biology tools and methodology for clinical studies.
-Our clinical studies are oriented to explore pathophysiological mechanisms and new therapeutic interventions.
+To adress the pathophysiologic mechanisms of diesease we combine studies in experimental models (cell, tissue, experimental animals) with clinical studies.
+Using this integrative approach, our studies are oriented aimed to the discovery and testing of new preventive and therapeutic interventions.